tarunjr/tweet-news/README.md

 #### Application Design (In Development):

-Application components are implemented a native android applications interacting with only the services component.
+Application components are implemented a ReactJS web application interacting with only the services component.

 * Article Cards: User interface for consumer to discover trending article and get summary view for quick reading.